tedar2/datasecuritytest/report1.md

 ### a) Bandit oh-five exercizes.

-I was not sure if I can list the commands and&or passwords here to avoid spoilers, but I attach some screenshots of the levels:
+I was not sure if I can list the commands and&or passwords here to avoid spoilers (and I have them saved in my notepad if needed to be demonstrated), but I attach some screenshots of the levels:

 + bandit0 level
 <img width="262" alt="image" src="https://user-images.githubusercontent.com/90892301/214106287-fc8b24c4-e753-4422-b16c-180bb5960441.png">